christian-million/christianmillion/content/authors/christian/_index.md

   link: https://stackoverflow.com/users/9017311/christian-million
 ---

 I currently work at Modesto Junior College.
 I am an avid runner and backpacker.
-I enjoys improv comedy and my favorite animals are rats.
+I enjoy improv comedy and my favorite animals are rats.

 In the future, this website will contain my thoughts on some of my interests.
 For now, though, I am actively working on developing the structure.